Nitrous Oxide cons and pros

 • Unlike most substances, nitrous lasts a maximum of 5 minutes (clock time, not perceived time) from the last inhalation.
 If you keep breathing a nitrous/oxygen mix, you can remain in nitrous land for as long as you can afford, but if you ever have a disturbing trip, you can always return to reality quickly.

-• Nitrous enhances the effects of hallucinogens and hallucinogens enhance the effects of nitrous: weed makes it about twice as good, whereas mushies and trips can increase the effects of nitrous exponentially, beyond any imaginable potency.
+• Nitrous enhances the effects of hallucinogens and hallucinogens enhance the effects of nitrous: weed makes it about twice as good, whereas mushies and trips can increase the effects of nitrous exponentially.

 • Some people get much joy out of combining nos and sex; it is a well-renowned fetish in certain communities.
-You’ll have to ask them what’s so sexy about it – the only thing I can think of is that it’s a dissociative anesthetic, causing you to break your regular associations and create new ones + the boxes have cream written on them.
-Interpreting that as an order and creaming one’s pants is something that could happen on nos.
+You’ll have to ask them what’s so sexy about it.

 Nitrous cons